 Burgess Girls’ Day

-Due to the increased number of girls attending Ardingly College, we are excited to have created a new Girls’ Day House, Burgess House, aptly named after Ardingly’s first female teacher, Mrs Archie Burgess.
+Due to the increased number of girls attending Ardingly College, we are excited to have introduced a new Girls’ Day House.
+The new Burgess House, aptly named after Ardingly’s first female teacher, Mrs Archie Burgess is a modern purpose-built home to the girls providing light and spacious common room and study areas.

 Housemistress – Mrs Alex Hill